-Utility
+Utility and Service

-Utility lands are intended to provide areas for service facilities such as water and wastewater treatment, power stations, garbage and recycling, etc. These lands are ideally situation away from residential areas or are buffered to reduce noise and visual impacts.
+Utility and Service lands are intended to provide areas for institutions and service facilities such as schools, cemeteries, civic buildings, water and wastewater treatment, power stations, garbage and recycling, etc. Service facilities are ideally situated away from residential areas or are buffered to reduce noise and visual impacts.
+Key institutional uses in Masset include Municipal Hall, schools, hospital, library, the RCMP station, and some recreation facilities.